SeimiNomore/JLC-Folio/_posts/2024-12-27-like-minded-indiviuals-a4b-beta.md

 ---
 layout: post
-title: Anime4breakfast The Beginning of the Memebers
+title: Anime4breakfast The like-minded individuals
-description: How the Anime4breakfast logo was developed
+description: The Beginning of the Memebers and collebrations
-summary: What elements created the idea of the (A4B!)
+summary: Developing advertisements for A4B!
 tags: typography, logo development
 time: 12:09AM
 ---